joelberkeley/spidr/tutorials/BayesianOptimization.md

               in loop tactic observe (historicData, model)
 ```

-It's worth pausing at this point to look at how we use `predict_latent`.
-In earlier examples, we converted `ConjugateGPRegression`s to `ProbabilisticModel`s in the call to `run`, while in this loop example, we converted it in the implementation of `tactic`.
-Both are valid, but in the loop the acquisition function uses the `ProbabilisticModel`, while we train the `ConjugateGPRegression` itself on the data, so we must pass the latter to `loop`.
-If `ProbabilisticModel` were an interface rather than a type alias, we could have made a `ConjugateGPRegression` a `ProbabilisticModel` and there would be no need to be explicit.
-However, by being explicit like this, we can specify which `ProbabilisticModel` we pass to the acquisition function.
-For example, we could have used the observation predictions rather than the latent predictions.
-More generally, we can customize which model attributes we use in which part of the optimization tactic.

-Returning to the loop, we now have a `Stream`.
 We can peruse the values in this `Stream` in whatever way we like.
 We can simply take the first five iterations

 ```idris
 firstFive : Vect 5 (Dataset [2] [1], ConjugateGPRegression [2])